 Applicant An entity that has applied to ICANN for a new gTLD by submitting its application form through the online application system.

-Application An application for a new gTLD lodged in response to this
+Application An application for a new gTLD lodged in response to this information that may be submitted by the applicant at

 RFP.
 An application includes the completed Application